arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 ![The HAAR Cascade Process](assets/por_openmv_haar_cascade.svg)

-# Configuring the Development Environment
+## 1. The Basic Setup

-If you haven't installed the OpenMV IDE yet, please have a look at the tutorial XYZ...
+For this tutorial you will be using the OpenMV IDE along with the OpenMV firmare on your Portenta H7 to build the face detection sketch.
+If this is your first time using the Vision Carrier and OpenMV, We recommend you to take a look at the "Configuring the Development Environment" section inside the [Blob Detection tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-openmv-bt) to configure the development environment.

 -> LENARD